w3f/PSPs/README.md

 ```
 1. **Draft:** A valid draft, which is merged into into the [draft
    subfolder](./PSPs/drafts) and actively improved together with the community.
-2. **Call for Feedback:** The PSP will be shared on different channels for
+2. **Call for Feedback:** The PSP will be shared on different public channels for
    additional feedback for at least 2 weeks.
 The result of this step is either
    an acceptance of the standard (->Published) or the rejection (->Draft).
 3. **Published:** Any further changes are unlikely, and developers can start